 Small restaurant but always crowded

-According to Mr. Chin, the restaurant sells about 500-600 servings of noodles every day, and more on weekends and holidays.
-Not only serving at the restaurant, many customers also buy to take away and take to other provinces.
+According to Mr. Chin, the restaurant sells about 500-600 servings of noodles every day, and even more on weekends and holidays.
+Not only serving at the restaurant, many customers also buy to take away to other provinces.

-At the age of 94, Mr. Chin is still very lucid and regularly goes down to the restaurant to help and guide his children and grandchildren in keeping the profession alive.
-Every detail, from how to marinate the meat to how to grill it, how to mix the dipping sauce, is carefully instructed by him to his successors.
+At the age of 94, Mr. Chin is still very lucid and regularly goes down to the restaurant to help and guide his children and grandchildren to keep the profession.
+Every detail from how to marinate the meat to how to grill it, how to mix the dipping sauce is carefully instructed by him to his successors.

 “For nearly a year now, I have gradually handed over the work to my nephew, but as long as I am healthy, I will continue to work.
 I have been attached to this job my whole life, so not being able to work or talk to customers makes me miss and feel sad,” he said.

-Mr. Chin added that this location is associated with the restaurant’s name and this is also the family’s home.
+Mr. Chin added that this location has been associated with the restaurant’s name and this is also the family’s home.
 If the conditions are right, his family will rebuild the restaurant to be more spacious to serve customers better, instead of moving to another location.

 Vietnamnet.vn